News

 January 2018 – Finishing Ph.D student Bethanne Bruninga-Socolar accepts a postdoc position at University of Minnesota.

-Congratulations to Dr. Bethanne Bruninga-Socolar on the successful defense of her Ph.D dissertation, and also on the newly eclosed bee (see photo at left)!
+Congratulations to Dr. Bethanne Bruninga-Socolar on the successful defense of her Ph.D dissertation, and also on the newly eclosed bee (see photo)!

 January 2018 – Tina Harrison leaves for a postdoc position in Neal Williams’ lab at UC Davis.
 We’ll miss you Tina!